superwificlub/community/emails/welcome.md

     Your password is:     $pass
     Your website is:      http://superwifi.club/~$user

-    You can change your website by logging in via ssh: `ssh $user@superwifi.club`
+    You can change your website by logging in via ssh: `ssh $user@superwifi.club`.

     Sincerely,